Bones (band): History

 The band's self-titled album, Bones, was released in the spring of 1972.
 The album featured photography and artwork by the late comedian Phil Hartman.
-The single "Roberta", written by famed R&B pianist Huey "Piano" Smith, was released shortly after, charting at #94 on the Billboard Hot 100.
+The single "Roberta", written by Huey "Piano" Smith, was released shortly after, charting at number 94 on the Billboard Hot 100.
 A second single, "Good Luck" was also released in 1973.

-In 1973, Signpost Records owner Artie Mogul sold the company to MCA Records.
+The same year, Signpost Records owner Artie Mogul sold the company to MCA Records.
 The second album, Waitin' Here, was released in September 1973, produced by Vini Poncia.
 A single, "Undenied" was released shortly after.
 The album featured a more soul and R&B sound though was not pushed by the MCA label in the transitional confusion.

 In October 1973, Bones disbanded.
-Brothers Danny and Jimmy Faragher went on to form the Blue Eyed Soul group The Faragher Brothers.
+Brothers Danny and Jimmy Faragher went on to form the blue-eyed soul group, the Faragher Brothers.